 What is it like to study this course and how will I be assessed?

-Hospitality supervisors work across a wide variety of businesses including bars, restaurants, cafés, hotels or contract caterers.
+Hospitality supervisors work in a wide variety of businesses including bars, restaurants, cafés, conference centres, banqueting venues, hotels or contract caterers.
 They provide vital support to management teams and are capable of independently supervising hospitality services and running shifts.
-They typically work under pressure, delivering fantastic customer service and motivating a team is essential to their role.
-Supervisors may specialise in specific functions or work across a variety of functions which reflect the multi-functional nature of the industry.
+They typically work under pressure delivering fantastic customer service and motivating a team.
+The majority of supervisors’ skills and knowledge are the same but supervisors may specialise in specific functions or work across a variety of functions reflecting the multifunctional nature of the industry.

 What topics will I study?